Letztes Update: 06. Oktober 2025

 Antwort der Redaktion

-When you think of pumpkins, you might picture autumn decorations or delicious pies.
-However, pumpkins are part of a much larger family of plants known as the Cucurbitaceae family.
-This family includes a variety of vegetables that you might not immediately associate with pumpkins.
-Let's dive into the world of pumpkin related vegetables and discover their connections.
+When you think of pumpkins, you might imagine Halloween decorations or delicious pies.
+However, pumpkins are part of a larger family of vegetables that share some interesting characteristics.
+Let's dive into the world of pumpkin related vegetables and explore their connections, uses, and flavors.

 Last updated 3 mins ago